CVE-2026-46439

 }

-trestle author jinjacommand against the malicious data:
+• Execute the trestle author jinja command against the malicious data:

 trestle author jinja -i template.j2 -o out.md -ssp malicious_ssp